What is a single-member LLC in Florida?

 By default, every single-member LLC is considered a “disregarded entity” and is subject to pass-through taxation for federal tax purposes.
 Basically, the LLC itself doesn’t pay taxes.
 Instead, the LLC’s owner reports the business income on their personal tax return and pays taxes accordingly.

 Normally, this process repeats on the state level.
 However, Florida is one of a few states that doesn’t charge a personal income tax.
 So LLCs that maintain their default status won’t pay any taxes.
-However, if an LLC opts to be taxed as a C corporation (sometimes done by larger LLCs to take advantage of certain corporate tax breaks), they’ll pay income taxes at both the state and federal levels.
+However, if an LLC opts to be taxed as a What is a C corporation? (sometimes done by larger LLCs to take advantage of certain corporate tax breaks), they’ll pay income taxes at both the state and federal levels.

 Note: if you’ll be paying sales taxes (or you’re liable for any other state taxes), you’ll need to register with the Florida Department of Revenue.